 Ms. Borchardt is a Supervisor of Forensic Casework at Bode Technology.
 Her team at Bode specializes in cold case and Innocence Project testing and has worked on post-conviction cases in more than 25 states over the past three years.
 The team handles the most difficult and complex forensic cases, often utilizing innovative testing methods to recover DNA from challenging evidence items.
 Notable cases tested by her group include the Phillip Thurman exoneration, JonBenet Ramsey murder, the West Memphis Three case, the Donald Gates exoneration and the Kirk Odom exoneration.
 Ms. Borchardt was previously an adjunct instructor at the Virginia Commonwealth University where she taught Forensic Molecular Biology.
 She holds a Master of Science degree from the Johns Hopkins University.

-Mr. Hargett is a retired Chief Document Examiner for the U.S. Secret Service and has represented the Secret Service as an expert in over twenty-three foreign countries.
-He is also a published author in domestic and international technical journals in the area of handwriting identification/document examination.
-He is recognized as an expert domestically and internationally having testified over four hundred and fifty times in courts of law, to include twice before a U. S. Congressional sub-committee and has appeared at the International Tribunal, The Hague, Netherlands.
-Mr. Hargett also provided training and technical assistance for eleven years in Eastern Europe and South America as a contract Senior Forensic Advisor for the U. S. Treasury Department, U. S. Justice Department and U. S. State Department.
+Mr. Hargett was Chief Document Examiner for the U.S. Secret Service and has represented the USSS as an expert in at least 23 foreign jurisdictions.
+John is a published author in domestic and international technical journals in the areas of handwriting identification and document examination.
+He is recognized domestically and internationally as an expert having testified on more than 450 occassions in courts of law, twice before a U. S. Congressional sub-committee and has appeared at the International Tribunal, The Hague, Netherlands.
+For 11 years, John provided training and technical assistance in Eastern Europe and South America as a contract Senior Forensic Advisor for the U. S. Departments of Treasury, Justice and State.

 Ms. Bianchi is dedicated to defending the rights of the accused across the Commonwealth of Virginia.
-Prior to starting her own firm, The Law Offices of Graziella Bianchi, PLLC, she was recruited to be the managing attorney for the criminal defense group at another boutique law firm in the Northern Virginia area.
-Prior to entering private practice, Ms. Bianchi was an assistant public defender for Arlington County and the City of Falls Church, located in Arlington County, Virginia.
+Prior to forming her own firm, The Law Offices of Graziella Bianchi PLLC, Graziella was recruited to be managing attorney for the criminal defense group at another NoVA boutique law firm.
+Before entering private practice, Ms. Bianchi was an assistant public defender for Arlington County and the City of Falls Church.

-Speaker: Bradley Marshall, Esq., Assistant Commonwealth Attorney for Prince William County, Virginia.
+May 2014 Meeting with speaker Bradley Marshall Esq, Assistant Commonwealth Attorney for Prince William County VA

 |In compliance with the Americans With Disabilities Act of 1990 (ADA), call or e-mail us if you need assistance in attending a meeting.|